nextstepitt/standard-course-template/README.md

 ## Student_Files

-The student files always follow the same structure, the top-level folder is named after the course and can co-exist side-by-side with the files from other courses.
+The student files always follow the same structure, the top-level folder is a unique name with course number followed by "\_Student\_Files" and can co-exist side-by-side with the files from other courses in a "Student\_Files" folder.
+If this project is a presentation rather than a course, then rename the folder with "_Participant_Files".
 This folder is the root of a separate Git project that is accessible publically by the students at https://github.com/nextstepitt.
 Git will not merge the projects; if a .git folder exists in the student files course folder then its contents will ignored when commits are made to the course.
 Instead, Git will add a reference to the student files project.